Dev-Chitrang/AI-Doc-Generator/README.md

 - **Python**: The core programming language for implementing the tool.
 - **OpenAI API**: Utilized for AI-driven docstring and README generation.
 - **GPT-4o Model**: Powers the natural language processing capabilities for generating documentation content.
+(NOTE:- You need to have an OpenAI API key to use this tool, Store the API key in .env file.)

 ## How to Run
 1. **Set Up Environment**: Ensure Python is installed and the OpenAI API key is correctly configured in the environment.